J. Lee Nicholson: Work

 Early 20th century, when Nicholson started published his first work, the development towards modern cost accounting was well underway for two decades.
 Chatfield (2014) summarized that "After hundreds of years of painfully slow progress, cost accounting took off during the 1880s.
 Between 1885 and 1920, the essentials of modern cost technique were formulated and to some extent standardized in practice.
 Workable overhead allocation methods were devised, procedures were developed for integrating cost and financial accounts, and standard costing became routinized."

 Chandra and Paperman (1976) specified, that "serious studies in cost accounting started only in the 1890s with the writings of Metcalfe, Garcke and Fells, Norton, Lewis, and later with Church, Nicholson and Clark.
 They were truly the pioneers who introduced new cost concepts like fixed and variable costs, standard cost, cost centers, relevant costs, etc. in the literature.
 The development of cost accounting in this period was undoubtedly slow.
 In addition, cost accounting tried to adapt itself within the framework of financial accounting.
 Part of the delay in the establishment of cost accounting concepts may be due to the tendency of cost accountants to keep the methods they had developed within their own firms secret."
 Nicholson and Rohrbach (1919) specified that most work on cost accounting was written in the last decade, stating that "more than 90% of this literature has been published in the last decade, and fully 75% in the last five years."

-More specific about Nicholson's role Chatfield (2014) noticed, that "Nicholson was less an innovator than a synthesizer.
+More specifics about Nicholson's role Chatfield (2014) noticed, that "Nicholson was less an innovator than a synthesizer.
 His main contribution was to organize, improve, and propagate this new knowledge as it spread from a tiny minority of pioneering firms to the vast majority of manufacturers who still had no formal cost accounting systems at the beginning of the twentieth century."

 Nicholson in Factory Organization and Costs, 1909

 Purpose

-In 1909 Nicholson published his first book, entitled "Nicholson in Factory Organization and Costs".
-In the preview he explained, that this work was primarily intended as a handbook for manufacturers, who are interested in "modern methods of organization and systems"; for accountants and cost specialists as a book of reference; and also as a textbook on cost accounting for the student.
+In 1909 Nicholson published his first book, entitled "Nicholson on Factory Organization and Costs".
+In the preview he explained that this work was primarily intended as a handbook for manufacturers, who are interested in "modern methods of organization and systems"; for accountants and cost specialists as a book of reference; and also as a textbook on cost accounting for the student.

 It was also Nicholson intention to outline and explain all the best known methods of Factory Organization, that relate to Cost Finding in such a manner as to enable the manufacturer to compare these methods with those in use in his own plant, in order that he may see more clearly the defects in his organization and how to remedy them.
 Nicholson hoped that the Public Accountant, Systematizer, and Cost Clerk would find this work to be of value as a reference in planning, devising, or changing a factory system.